mcook42/Virtual-World-for-Reddit/Documents/README.md

  In order to request data from Reddit, we will use a server.
 The goal of our server is to keep itself updated with Reddit content and provide this content to our application upon request.
 The server performs the following actions:

- * Requests data from Reddit
+ * Requests data from Reddit.

  * Stores this data in a database.